ΔT (timekeeping): Universal time

-Universal Time is a time scale based on the Earth's rotation, which is somewhat irregular over short periods (days up to a century), thus any time based on it cannot have an accuracy better than 1 in 10^{8}.
+Universal Time is a time scale based on the Earth's rotation, which is somewhat irregular over short periods (days up to a century), thus any time based on it cannot have an accuracy better than approximately 1 in 10^{8}.
 However, a larger, more consistent effect has been observed over many centuries: Earth's rate of rotation is inexorably slowing down.
 This observed change in the rate of rotation is attributable to two primary forces, one decreasing and one increasing the Earth's rate of rotation.
 Over the long term, the dominating force is tidal friction, which is slowing the rate of rotation, contributing about α = +2.3 ms/day/cy or dP/dt = +2.3 ms/cy, which is equal to the very small fractional change +7.3e-13 day/day.
 The most important force acting in the opposite direction, to speed up the rate, is believed to be a result of the melting of continental ice sheets at the end of the last glacial period.
 This removed their tremendous weight, allowing the land under them to begin to rebound upward in the polar regions, an effect that is still occurring today and will continue until isostatic equilibrium is reached.
 This "post-glacial rebound" brings mass closer to the rotational axis of the Earth, which makes the Earth spin faster, according to the law of conservation of angular momentum, similar to an ice skater pulling their arms in to spin faster.
 Models estimate this effect to contribute about −0.6 ms/day/cy.
 Combining these two effects, the net acceleration (actually a deceleration) of the rotation of the Earth, or the change in the length of the mean solar day (LOD), is +1.7 ms/day/cy or +62 s/cy^{2} or +46.5 ns/day^{2}.
 This matches the average rate derived from astronomical records over the past 27 centuries.